-The Leverhulme Scholarship includes termly maintenance payments of £2,000 per scholarship recipient, per term.
-Please note that this may not cover a student's entire living expenses for a term and those scholarship applicants will need to be able to demonstrate their ability to support themselves at least partially.
+The Leverhulme Scholarship includes maintenance payments of £2,000 per scholarship recipient, per term.
+Please note that this may not cover a student's entire living expenses and scholarship applicants will need to be able to demonstrate their ability to support themselves at least partially.

 Recipients who withdraw from or fail their course will receive no further funding from LFS or The Leverhulme Trust.
 Students who withdraw from their studies are not entitled to the equivalent monetary value of the scholarship and may be asked to repay all or part of the monies received.

 The Leverhulme Trust was established in 1925 under the Will of the First Viscount Leverhulme with the instruction that its resources should be used to support “scholarships for the purposes of research and education.”
 Since that time, the Trust has provided funding for research projects, fellowships, studentships, bursaries and prizes; it operates across all the academic disciplines, the ambition being to support talented individuals as they realise their personal vision in research and professional training.
 With annual funding of some £60 million, the Trust is amongst the largest all-subject providers of research funding in the UK.